franklia/sq-ui/README.md

 ### Things I've learned Across The Stack

-* Mixing nested arrays and objects in React state is tricky and can make things more complicated.
-State should be kept as simple as possible.
-I am interested in taking a look at Redux in the future.
-* Compare to SQL databases, no-SQL is very flexible with how you achieve things.
+- Compare to SQL databases, no-SQL is very flexible with how you achieve things.
 But with flexibility comes the need to know why and how to do things correctly.
 I would probably make some changes to my schema if starting out again.
-* CSS - like any other framework, you need a solid CSS strategy from the outset.
+- CSS - like any other framework, you need a solid CSS strategy from the outset.
 I used the "@material-ui/core" package which offers its own CSS structure using a version of the "styled-components".
 However I found that there were some issues with this e.g. it didn't play nicely with another npm package I used (react-transition-group), plus there were limitations with the theme functionality.
 Hence, to get a result without major refactoring, I had to use a combination of styling solutions including CSS in JS, regular stylesheets and inline styles.

 ### Things I Can Improve On

-* Inconsistent code - there are inconsistencies in terms of syntax and methodologies because I tried different ways of doing things as I gained more experience in the frameworks.
+- Inconsistent code - there are inconsistencies in terms of syntax and methodologies because I tried different ways of doing things as I gained more experience in the frameworks.
 Consistent code improves productivity, especially in teams.
-* Catching errors - I was not in the habit of handling exceptions as I did the work, rather it was an after thought, usually as a result of QA testing.
-Clearly this is not ideal, and my goal is to get in the habit of thinking through this during every ticket.
-* TDD - I did not write tests for this app and in fact, at the time of writing, I do not have any experience writing tests.
-Like anyone learning, you want to get in and create something straight away without getting bogged down.
-I know that testing is important and I am committed to learning TDD in future.
+- Catching errors - in the quest to get the project up and running I did not handling exceptions but it needs them.
+- Unit Tests - I did not write tests for this app but I should have.
-* Bloated classes - I suspect that some of my classes might be too large and should be split up into smaller components.
-I did have some challenges maintaining state when I tried to do this in some classes.
-It would be good to have a discussion with an experienced React developer about this in order to improve going forwards.
+- Bloated components - generally speaking, my components are too large and should be split up into smaller components.

 ## Getting Started